ast-grep/ast-grep.github.io/website/reference/rule.md

 ### `regex`
 * type: `String`

-A [Rust regular expression](https://docs.rs/regex/latest/regex/) to match the node's text.
-The regex must match the whole text of the node.
+A [Rust regular expression](https://docs.rs/regex/latest/regex/) matched against the node's full text, including its children.
+A match anywhere in the text satisfies the rule; use `^` and `$` to match the entire text.

 >  Its syntax is similar to Perl-style regular expressions, but lacks a few features like look around and backreferences.